Pieter Tans and Kirk Thoning, NOAA Global Monitoring Laboratory,

-- The standard deviation of minute averages should be less than 0.30 ppm within a given hour.
+The standard deviation of the 5-minute mole fraction averages should be less than 0.30 ppm within a given hour.
 A standard deviation larger than 0.30 ppm is indicated by a “V” flag in the hourly data file, and by the red color in Figure 2.

-- There is often a diurnal wind flow pattern on Mauna Loa driven by warming of the surface during the day and cooling during the night.
+There is often a diurnal wind flow pattern on Mauna Loa driven by warming of the surface during the day and cooling during the night.
 During the day warm air flows up the slope, typically reaching the observatory at 9 am local time (19 UTC) or later.
 The upslope air may have CO2 that has been lowered by plants removing CO2 through photosynthesis at lower elevations on the island, although the CO2 decrease arrives later than the change in wind direction, because the observatory is surrounded by miles of bare lava.
-In Figure 2 the downslope wind changed to upslope during hour 18.
-Upslope winds can persist through ~7 pm local time (5 UTC, next day, or hour 29 in Figure 2).
-Hours that are likely affected by local photosynthesis are indicated by a “U” flag in the hourly data file, and by the blue color in Figure 2.
-The selection to minimize this potential non-background bias takes place as part of step 4.
-At night the flow is often downslope, bringing background air.
-However, that air is sometimes contaminated by CO2 emissions from the crater of Mauna Loa.
-As the air meanders down the slope that situation is characterized by high variability of the CO2 mole fraction.
-In Figure 2, downslope winds resumed in hour 28.
-Hour 33 in Figure 2 is the first of an episode of high variability lasting 7 hours.
+Upslope winds can persist through ~7 pm local time (5 UTC, next day, or local hour 19 in Figure 2).
+Hours that are likely affected by local photosynthesis (11am to 7pm local time, 21 to 5 UTC) are indicated by a “U” flag in the hourly data file, and by the blue color in Figure 2.

+Hourly means are calculated wherever possible, and how we use that data is indicated by the selection flags.
 No data are thrown away.
-Hourly means are calculated wherever possible, and how we use that data is indicated by the selection flags.
-Raw data are the voltages recorded for the air measurements as well as for the reference gas mixtures used for calibration and for the target gas.
+The hourly averages are calculated from the 'raw' data, which are the analyzer output values recorded for the air measurements as well as for the reference gas mixtures used for calibration and for the target gas.